304 North Cardinal St.

 After deciding to study drama, Colman enrolled at the Bristol Old Vic Theatre School.
 She graduated in 1999 and adopted the stage name Olivia Colman, as there was already an actress named Sarah Colman listed with Equity, the actors’ union in the United Kingdom.

 In 2013, she told The Independent, “I was never Sarah; my nickname, Colly, always called me, so it didn’t seem so awful not to be called Sarah.”
 She chose the first name Olivia after one of her best friends from university.

-In 2000, at the age of 26, Colman made her professional debut on the BBC Two comedy sketch show, Bruiser.
+In 2000, at 26, Colman made her professional debut on the BBC Two comedy sketch show, Bruiser.
 She appeared in a number of television series, such as The Office (UK), The Time of Your Life, and People Like Us, as well as on BBC Radio 4 comedies.
-She has also worked with comedians David Mitchell and Robert Webb, whom she met while at Cambridge.
+She has also worked with comedians David Mitchell and Robert Webb, whom she met at Cambridge.

 Colman’s international fame increased when she was cast as Queen Elizabeth II for the third and fourth seasons of Netflix’s biographical drama series The Crown.
-Colman received a number of awards and accolades for her performance as the late queen, including two Screen Actors Guild Awards, a Primetime Emmy Award, and a Golden Globe Award.
+Colman received several awards and accolades for her performance as the late queen, including two Screen Actors Guild Awards, a Primetime Emmy Award, and a Golden Globe Award.